Hydrodynamics – GBR4

 • In 2014 the dominant rivers are the Tully and Herbert, with no one river smothering the coast.

-The midday concentration from 1 Jan 2011 – present of individual river tracers is now available through the NCI server as a netcdf file, or visualised through the data portal (search for individual river names).
+The midday concentration from 1 Jan 2011 – present of individual river tracers is now available through the NCI server as netcdf files, or visualised through the data explorer (search for individual river names).

 GBR1_H2p0 most recent (click for animation)